lememta/lememta.github.io/_posts/2014-07-01-CaVa-:-Compositional-Analysis-of-Android-Bluetooth-Stack.markdown

 ---
 layout: post
-title:  "CoCo: Verification of Flight Critical Systems"
+title:  "CaVa: Compositional Analysis of Android Bluetooth Software Stack"
 ---

 More to come ...